Nation-led Housing Planning for Community Wellbeing

 RESULTS WE GOT

-K’ómoks was left with one clear way forward: a Nation-owned plan that made the multiplex build governable, what would be delivered, when, and by whom, so the path from early planning into construction and on to everyday operations was understood and actionable.
+K’ómoks left with one clear way forward: a Nation-owned plan that made the multiplex build governable, what would be delivered, when, and by whom, so the path from early planning into construction and on to everyday operations was understood and actionable.

 Decision-making became paced and accountable.
 Roles and update timelines were made explicit, giving leadership a clean understanding of how the work would be sequenced to optimize resources, timing, procurement milestones, and readiness for transfer to operations.